Alexandr-Tolmachev/flat-torus-MIS/README.md

     ├── results_filename
 ```

-After it you should run the `compare_methods.py` script from the `scripts` folder via following command to save the csv-file with same name as results_filename in the `path_to_comparison_file` directory:
+After it you should run the `compare_methods.py` script from the `scripts` folder via following command to save the csv-file with same name as results_filename in the file named `path_to_comparison_file` :

 ```python scripts/compare_methods.py --output_folder path_to_output_folder --result_filename results_filename --comparison_folder path_to_comparison_file```